dwcaress/MB-System/src/qt-mbgrdviz/README.md

-This application displays a specified MB GMT grd file as a 3D surface, rendered with VTK within a QQuickFrameBufferObject subclass, QVtkItem.
+This application displays a specified MB swath or GMT grd file as a 3D surface, rendered with mb_system::TopoDataItem